 2 Blackpool Tower Dungeon

 This is as much fun as I’ve ever had in a dark space with my kids in tow and a torturer just round the corner.
 And it’s one of the best attractions I’ve visited in a while.
 From the moment you enter the lift and are carried down to the maze of gloomy passageways, human actors entertain you with blood and guts, pestilence and plague and a large helping of humour.
-The Blackpool Dungeon is also an education into the past of Lancashire; a county that hosted its fair share of darkness , from the hanging of the Pendle Witches, to Viking attacks and Black Death.
+The Blackpool Dungeon is also an education into the past of Lancashire; a county that hosted its fair share of darkness, from the hanging of the Pendle Witches, to Viking attacks and Black Death.

 3 Blackpool Tower Ballroom

 I love Blackpool Tower.
 I love everything about it, from how it looks at night all lit up, to the view from the top.
 I love the fact that once upon a time its visionary mayor went to see the Eiffel Tower in Paris and thought it would be appropriate to stick a copy of it on the prom in a British northern town.
 And partly funded it with his own money!
-If you do one thing in Blackpool, visit the ballroom.
+If you do one thing when you visit Blackpool, you should visit the ballroom.
 It takes you straight back into another time, and I’m convinced it slows down the heartbeat.
-The sound of the Wurlizter, the old couples dancing, the afternoon teas, the nostalgic tunes and the well preserved grandeur of the space (famous for providing the venue for Strictly Come Dancing specials) all add to the atmosphere.
+The sound of the organ, the old couples dancing, the afternoon teas, the nostalgic tunes and the well preserved grandeur of the space (famous for providing the venue for Strictly Come Dancing specials) all add to the atmosphere.
 If I come back to this planet I want to be the organist in Blackpool Tower.

 4 The Tower Circus